xeago/gradblog/graduation/memos.md

 These memos contain short reflections about skills acquired or knowledge gained, according to my [performance plan](performance-plan.html#ref-PI05).

+# 2013-02-14
+I have also written a document with my [reflections] around the end of my internship.

+[reflections]: reflections.html

+# 2013-01-14
+Getting systems ready to deploy is a pain in the ass if it is a long running project.
+I recommend breaking big tasks up into smaller chunks than I did.
+While it did not cause any reasons for concern, it wasn't that fun having that much of pressure resting needlessly on ones shoulders.

 # 2012-11-26
 We all know that when one designs and creates a system with certain quality aspects, one has to put these to the test.
 In case of networking and automatic failovers I have never had the chance to fully implement and design such a system, let alone think of testing it.
 Thankfully I get to test it here.
 Using [Webmock] and [Vcr] I can capture, replay and manipulate networking behaviour to simulate the desired scenarios.
 Before I usually resorted to 'pulling the plug' myself and seeing how the system behaves.
 Now I can accurately verify the behavior in a quick and concise manner.